ginabythebay/ledger-tools/README.md

 * instead of converting csv to csv, convert it directly into ledger format
 * recognize existing entries that make for duplicates.
 Prefer email import to csv import
-* Some non-amazonsmile orders have email subjects that look like: 'Your Amazon.com order of "book title" has shipped!'.
-Handle those too.
 * handle Patreon emails.  from bingo@patreon.com.  subject 'Thank you for supporting your creators!'
 * handle apple itunes emails
 * handle long tall sally emails.  from: 'customerservices@longtallsally.com'.
 Subject like: 'About your order...'.  need to parse html.
 They don't send text/plain parts!